.jpg)

 Book cover: GMH Design

-Now you can get both the book and accompanying CD together for
+both the book and the accompanying CD

 Other CDs and multimedia discs available separately